emacsmirror/loopy/README.md

 `cl-loop` but uses symbolic expressions rather than keywords.

 It should be comparable with `cl-loop`, keeping in mind the following points:
-- It is less efficient than `cl-loop`, as I have not tried to really optimize the code it produces.
+- It is probably less efficient than `cl-loop`, though I am so far trying to keep the same logic that `cl-loop` uses.
 - It has more flexible control flow commands, under which you can easily group several commands, including assignments.
 This is my main motivator for having this macro.